The Program for Jewish Civilization offers a variety of courses for students pursuing the minor or certificate in Jewish Civilization.

 Our courses are also open to students who are not seeking the minor or certificate.

-See below for a list of courses we are offering.
+See below for a list of current courses being offered.
 Click the title to read a description of each course.

 Previously Offered Courses